ruelneuman/full-stack-open/README.md

 # Full Stack Open 2021
-This repository contains my projects and solutions for parts 0 through 9 of the [Full Stack Open 2021](https://fullstackopen.com/en/) course from the University of Helsinki.
+This repository contains my projects and solutions for the [Full Stack Open 2021](https://fullstackopen.com/en/) course from the University of Helsinki.
+Parts 0 to 9 are contained within this repository, and part 10 is contained in a [separate repository](https://github.com/ruelneuman/full-stack-open-part10).

 The course covers many important topics of full stack web development such as:
 - React